What is Price Action Trading? The Holy Grail For Forex Traders

 If you want to trade price action like a boss, study the chart history, collect data.
-Know your signals in and out, and you will be able to trade with a high degree of accuracy.
+Know your signals in and out – you will be able to trade with a high degree of accuracy and confidence.

 You would be surprised how many times these kind of price action events allow you the opportunity to position yourself ahead of the moves.

 Price Action Vs Indicators

 Because we are very analytical creatures, indicators draw on our temptations.

 An indicator usually visualizes one aspect of price action, or many combined together.

 You would be surprised how many ways you can get data from price action, therefore we have an endless supply of indicators – extending into the thousands.

 They draw on the ‘shiny new object’ syndrome – giving us a new ‘special’ way to view the market.

 While my feelings are mixed these days about indicators, the truth is ‘lost’ traders tend to pile the indicators onto their charts, overloading their brain with too many inputs.